thevivekchauhan/money-buddy/README.md

-# Welcome to your Lovable project
+# Welcome to my project

 ## Project info

 **URL**: https://lovable.dev/projects/58932cdb-f26c-4a79-9669-01a9682f487f

-## How can I edit this code?

-There are several ways of editing your application.

 **Use Lovable**